jbellma/equipment-rental/README.md

-Equipment Rental Software.
+Equipment Storage and Rental.

-Basic management software to help businesses manage their inventory, orders and customers.
+The goal of this project is to help me put into practice the core concepts learned in Python, by implementing a real and practical case.
+A basic management software to help businesses manage their inventory, orders and customers.

+The project will be divided into three PHASES in order to simplify the task into a series of logical and manageable steps.

+PHASE ONE:

+PHASE TWO:

+PHASE THREE: